English wheel: Adjustment

-The pressure of the contact area, which varies with the radius of the dome on the anvil wheel and the pressure of the adjusting screw, and the number of wheeling passes determines the degree to which the material stretches.
+The pressure of the contact area and the number of wheeling passes determine the degree to which the material stretches.
+Contact area pressure varies with the radius of the dome on the anvil wheel and the pressure of the adjusting screw.
 Some operators prefer a foot adjuster so they can maintain constant pressure over varying sheet metal thickness for smoothing, with both hands free to manipulate the work piece.
 This style of adjuster is also helpful for blending the edge of high crown areas that are thinner, with low crown areas that are relatively unstretched.
 A drawback of the foot adjuster is that it can get in the way of very longitudinally curved panels, such as the cycle type mudguards (wings/fenders) used on motorcycles, pre-WW2 sports cars, and current open-wheeled cars like the Lotus / Caterham 7.

-To address this problem, some wheeling machines have a hand adjuster close beneath the anvil yoke (also known a wheel holder) so such panels can curve underneath unobstructed.
-This type of machine typically has a diagonal lower 'C' shaped frame that curves lower to the floor, with a hand-operated adjuster close to the anvil wheel holder, instead of the horizontal and long vertical hand adjuster shown in the above picture.
+To address this problem some wheeling machines have a hand adjuster close beneath the anvil yoke (also known as the wheel holder) so such panels can curve underneath unobstructed.
+This type of machine typically has a diagonal lower C-shaped frame that curves lower to the floor, with a hand-operated adjuster close to the anvil wheel holder, instead of the horizontal and long vertical hand adjuster shown in the above picture.
 A third type of adjuster moves the top wheel up and down with the bottom anvil wheel left static.